 - Fantasy Fest: Experience Key West's wacky, adult-only Halloween celebration full of off-the-wall events, parades, nudity, and lots of drinking.
 Considered the Mardi Gras of the Keys, the 10-day celebration includes costume contests, body artists, and all-day drinking events throughout late October.
 Fantasy Fest 2020 is canceled but returns October 22–31, 2021.

-- Halloween Horror Nights: Universal Orlando's Halloween Horror Nights is one of the country's largest and most elaborate Halloween events wherein the entire park is turned into a frightening scare zone filled with haunted houses, ghoulish characters, and lots of screams from late September through the first of November each year.
+- Halloween Horror Nights: Universal Orlando's Halloween Horror Nights is one of the country's largest and most elaborate Halloween events wherein the entire park is turned into a frightening scare zone filled with haunted houses, ghoulish characters, and lots of screams.
+While Universal Orlando is open in 2020, Halloween Horror Nights is canceled until 2021.

-- Mickey's Not-So-Scary Halloween Party: This special ticketed event on select nights at Disney World's Magic Kingdom features "Mickey's Boo-to-You Halloween Parade," Mickey's Mouse-Ka-Rade costume parties, Halloween storytelling, live shows and a special Halloween-themed firework display above Cinderella Castle.
-During the event, families also enjoy a complimentary photo, unlimited use of the attractions and opportunities to trick-or-treat throughout the theme park.
+- Mickey's Not-So-Scary Halloween Party: This special ticketed event on select nights at Disney World's Magic Kingdom features "Mickey's Boo-to-You Halloween Parade," Mickey's Mouse-Ka-Rade costume parties, Halloween storytelling, live shows, and a special Halloween-themed firework display above Cinderella Castle.
+During the event, families also enjoy a complimentary photo, unlimited use of the attractions, and opportunities to trick-or-treat throughout the theme park.
+Disney World is open in 2020, but Mickey's Not-So-Scary Halloween Party is canceled until 2021.

-- SeaWorld's Halloween Spooktacular: Halloween meets the sea during SeaWorld Orlando's underwater "fantasea," where youngsters trick-or-treat among friendly sea witches, octopuses, mermaids and pumpkin fish.
+- SeaWorld's Halloween Spooktacular: Halloween meets the sea during SeaWorld Orlando's underwater "fantasea," where youngsters trick-or-treat among friendly sea witches, octopuses, mermaids, and pumpkin fish.
+Kids can enjoy the event on weekends from September 19 until November 1, 2020.
+The event is included with park admission, but in 2020, advance reservations are necessary due to the limited capacity.

 - With kids back in school, Florida theme parks are not too crowded during October.
 Each has its own Halloween festivities and celebrations—some requiring special after-hours admission.
 Order tickets to theme park Halloween events ahead of time for discounts and to avoid waiting in line.

 - Expect bigger crowds at major attractions like Disney World on Columbus Day and Halloween weekends.